lydiafadel/Vault_EKS_JWT/README.md

 You will find information here to connect a Kubernetes cluster to a Vault cluster.
 Any time you will create a service account you will need to get secrets from Vault.
 This tutorial shows how to link a Kubernetes cluster to Vault using the JWT auth method.
-In my example, I took an EKS cluster managed by AWS.
+In my example, I created an EKS cluster managed by AWS.

 Step 1.
 Enable the JWT/OIDC auth method in HCP Vault using your terminal